 Spend Time Reviewing Task Lists With Employees

-As a manager, you may not be aware of all the tasks your employee has on their plate.
+As a manager, you may not be aware of all the tasks your employees have on their plate.
 That means you could be giving them more work than they can do.
 High-performing employees may not want to admit they feel overloaded.

 Assist your team with prioritizing their tasks.
 Allow them to delegate among their team members.
 If necessary, help them feel comfortable removing items from their workload.

 Help your team focus on their largest priorities using an Objectives and Key Results (OKR) performance management solution.
-Using OKRs helps you to set objectives that will have the most effect on the company.
+OKRs help you set objectives that will have the most effect on the company.

 Another helpful suggestion is assisting employees with setting healthy boundaries.
 Having good boundaries will help them avoid feeling overwhelmed at work by helping them manage both time and stress.